dallgoot/yaml/README.md

 # yamloader
+WORK IN PROGRESS !!!
 PHP library to load and parse YAML file to PHP datatypes equivalent